- A Few Important Notes About Plant Symbols

 Adding to the Groundcover Hatch Library

 The easiest way to add to the Groundcover Hatch Library is to edit an existing hatch pattern and then save it as a new hatch pattern.
-For information on editing these hatches, see our Groundcover Hatch Patterns page.
+For information on editing these hatches, see our Groundcover Hatch Patterns documentation.

 You may have downloaded or purchased a pattern or just used one of the AutoCAD standard patterns that is not in our default library.
-For information on adding a completely new hatch to our hatch library, see our Save Hatch Patterns page.
+For information on adding a completely new hatch to our hatch library, see our Save Hatch Patterns documentation.